-The statistics are telling: From 2013 to 2022, the number of Americans in the Netherlands grew from about 15,500 to 24,000; in Portugal, it tripled to nearly 10,000; and in Spain, it increased from around 20,000 to 34,000.
+The statistics are telling: From 2013 to 2022, the number of Americans in the Netherlands grew from about 15,500 to 24,000 and has now reached approximately 47,000 in 2026.
+In Portugal, the American population tripled to nearly 10,000, and in Spain it increased to over 45,000.
 Moderate to steady growth was observed in countries like France, Germany, and the Nordics.
-Britain alone saw an increase from 137,000 resident Americans in 2013 to an estimated 166,000 in 2021.
 With various European countries offering incentives ranging from streamlined visa processes to tax breaks, the continent has become not just a market but an expansive field of opportunity for American entrepreneurs.

 Your options as an American relocating to Europe